 The dramatic landscape of the Welsh Borders encompasses the Brecon Beacons National Park and the Cambrian Mountains, and is of sweeping views and of rugged escarpments, mountains and untamed moorland.
 See panoramas that stretch into the distance and take your breath away.

-There are three circular tours to discover and enjoy the Brecon Beacons, the Cambrian Mountains and the beautiful Elan Valley, as well as the Wye Valley’s stunning beauty and chequered history between the ancient clans and Kings.
+There are three circular tours to discover and enjoy: the Brecon Beacons, the Cambrian Mountains and the beautiful Elan Valley, and the Wye Valley’s stunning beauty and chequered history between the ancient clans and Kings.
 Your hotel for the tour is a stunning and elegant country house hotel in beautiful grounds.